zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 56582 tarantool75367     tarantool_box                            ev_run tick-stop
 ````

-Providers doesn't work if someone doesn't use
+All the providers must use the code
 -----

-If you defined a lot of provider in D file, but someone of providers doesn't use in code all providers doesn't work.
+If you defined a lot of providers in the D file, but some of providers doesn't use the code, then all providers doesn't work.

 For example you have: